20 April 2023

 Season 2 (2022)

-A new, mysterious Queen (played by Annie Wersching) appears from a spatial anomaly, attempting to hijack the fleet.
+A new, mysterious Queen (played by Annie Wersching) appears from a spatial anomaly, attempting to hijack the Starfleet armada.
 Her actions lead Q to throw Picard and his crew into a dark, alternate timeline.
-A captured, damaged version of this Queen becomes a reluctant, and highly dangerous, ally to the crew as they attempt to repair the timeline.
-This season delves deep into the Queen's psychology and her complex connection to Dr. Agnes Jurati.
+A captured, damaged version of this timeline's Queen becomes a reluctant, highly dangerous ally to the crew as they attempt to repair history.
+This season delves deep into the Queen's psychology and culminates in her unique merging with Dr. Agnes Jurati to form a benevolent, cooperative Borg faction.

 Star Trek: Lower Decks